OpenNebula/docs/source/administration/virtualization/vcenterg.rst

 Virtual Machines are deployed from VMware VM Templates that **must exist previously in vCenter**.
 There is a one-to-one relationship between each VMware VM Template and the equivalent OpenNebula Template.
 Users will then instantiate the OpenNebula Templates where you can easily build from any provisioning strategy (e.g. access control, quota...).

+Networking is handled by creating Virtual Network representations of the vCenter networks.
+OpenNebula additionaly can handle on top of these networks three types of Address Ranges: Ethernet, IPv4 and IPv6.
+This networking information can be passed to the VMs through the contextualization process.
+VM Templates can define their own NICs, which OpenNebula cannot manage.
+However, any NIC added in the OpenNebula VM Template, or through the attach_nic operation, will be handled by OpenNebula, and as such it is subject to be detached and its informatin (IP, MAC, etc) is known by OpenNebula.
+Networks can be created

 Therefore there is no need to convert your current Virtual Machines or import/export them through any process; once ready just save them as VM Templates in vCenter, following `this procedure <http://pubs.vmware.com/vsphere-55/index.jsp?topic=%2Fcom.vmware.vsphere.vm_admin.doc%2FGUID-FE6DE4DF-FAD0-4BB0-A1FD-AFE9A40F4BFE_copy.html>`__.

 .. note:: After a VM Template is cloned and booted into a vCenter Cluster it can access VMware advanced features and it can be managed through the OpenNebula provisioning portal or through vCenter (e.g. to move the VM to another datastore or migrate it to another ESX).
 OpenNebula will poll vCenter to detect these changes and update its internal representation accordingly.